eyaas848/conway-game-of-life-/README.md

 Conway's Game of Life is a zero-player cellular automaton: every cell's fate each generation is decided by exactly four rules based on its live neighbors.
-From those four rules alone come gliders, guns that fire them forever, and — as the demo above shows — genuinely unpredictable, organic- looking growth from two very simple, deterministic machines pointed at each other.
+From those four rules alone come gliders, guns that fire them forever, and as the demo above shows, genuinely unpredictable, organic, looking growth from two very simple, deterministic machines pointed at each other.